 6.05 Membership Fees

-The amount of the annual membership fees of the Centre may be established from time to time by the Board of Directors, but any resolution of the Board of Directors respecting annual dues shall not be effective until confirmed by a resolution of the members at an Annual Meeting or a general meeting of members.
+The amount of the annual membership fees of the Centre may be established from time to time by the Board of Directors, but any resolution of the Board of Directors respecting annual dues shall not be effective until confirmed by a resolution of the members at an Annual General Meeting or a special general meeting of members.

 7. MEETINGS OF MEMBERS